 Is the Denali Highway open?

 The weather on this zone is harsh and highly unpredictable and it does not take much time for the bright sun shine to change over to moderate to heavy snow fall.
 The highway is now little used and poorly maintained.
 Winter snow closes the highway to through traffic from about October to about mid-May, depending on the weather.
 The route quickly climbs from the boreal forest to access the tundra and taiga along the foothills of the mighty Alaska Range.
-From the Paxson elevation of 2,750 ft, travelers eventually climb to the Maclaren Summit at 4,086 ft., the second highest road pass in Alaska.
+From the Paxson elevation of 2,750 ft, travelers eventually climb to the Maclaren Summit at 1.245m (4,086ft) above the sea level, one of the highest passes in Alaska.

 How long does it take to drive the Denali Highway?